We've moved. Please contact for details

 What are the 5 sun lens categories?

-The five sun lens categories are defined by their level of darkness which is affected by the percentage of visible light they can absorb.
-Abbreviated as ABS%, these five categories range from 0,1,2,3, and 4 with increasing levels of absorption.
+The five sun lens categories are defined by their level of darkness which is affected by the percentage of visible light they transmit.
+Known as Light Transmission Factor (LTF) these five categories range from 0,1,2,3, and 4 with decreasing levels of transmission.

-Category 0 and 1 lenses are very light in colour absorbing very little visible light.
+Category 0 and 1 lenses are very light in colour as they transmit a large amount of visible light.
 Category 2 and 3 lenses are the most common darkness.
-Category 4 lenses are very dark in colour absorbing nearly all visible light.
+Category 4 lenses are very dark in colour, transmitting very little visible light.

 See the table below as a guide;